freemint/teradesk/readme.txt

 - Complete compliance to the AV-protocol and Drag & Drop protocol.

-- Better handling of memory-limit and no-multitask options.
+- Better implementation of memory-limit and no-multitask options.

-- Capability to change video mode in any AES.
+- Capability to change video mode in AESes earlier than V4.

 - Capability to show a 'tree view' directory window of all drives or maybe to show any directory window with 'tree view'.